 Exploring the Components of a Katana

-Understanding the anatomy of a katana is crucial for making an informed choice.
+Understanding the anatomy of a Japanese katana is crucial for making an informed choice.
 Each part plays a significant role in the sword's overall functionality and aesthetics.
 Let's break down the main components of a katana.

 Blade (Nagasa)